|

 Tiger - Wikipedia

 Tiger ...
 The tiger (Panthera tigris) is a large cat and a member of the genus Panthera native to Asia.
-It has a powerful, muscular body with a large head and paws, a long tail and orange fur with black, mostly vertical stripes.
+It has a powerful, muscular body with a large head and paws, a long tail and orange fur that fades to white in parts, with black, mostly vertical stripes.

 Tiger Facts | Mammals | BBC Earth